animeshk08/BlockchainP2PDatabase/README.md

-This project contains the work for the paper "Securing database backup using blockchain andpeer-to-peer network"
+This project contains the work for the paper "Securing database backup using blockchain and peer-to-peer network"

 ## Contents